Psychologist job in New Zealand

 To be considered you will need to:

-- be an effective verbal communicator with strong relationship management skills.
+- Be an active verbal communicator with strong relationship management skills.

-Suitably matched applicants will receive information about the role, the employer, the locations, an estimate of likely salary and details of any relocation assistance.
+Suitably matched psychologists will receive additional information about the role, employer, locations, an estimate of salary and details of any relocation assistance.

-Shortlisted psychologists would receive guidance in making application and interview preparation.
+Psychologists wishing to proceed to an application will receive guidance in the job application and interview preparation.
 Job alerts will then be forwarded as roles become available.

 Expressions of interest are encouraged from both local and overseas psychologists.
-New Zealand immigration visas would be available for qualifying overseas candidates and their families
+These opportunities would support New Zealand immigration visas for qualifying candidates and their families.